pinecone-field/cheers/README.md

 pip install -r requirements.txt
 ```
 ## Note
-All scripts are designed to be run as standalone programs.
+All scripts are designed to be run in sequence.